 When it comes to treating addiction, detox is the first step.
 Once clients withdraw from their substance of choice, they may experience a number of detox symptoms.
-A top-notch rehab program can help break the cycle of addiction.
-Detox and rehab centers offer unique support for drug and alcohol detox.
+A high-quality rehab program can help break the cycle of addiction.
+Detox and rehab centers offer unique support for medical detox for drugs and alcohol.

 What Are the Drug Detox Symptoms?

 Withdrawal symptoms can vary based on the severity of the addiction and the type of addiction.
 Individuals may have physical or psychological symptoms.
 The length of the addiction and the individual’s physiological makeup can affect detox symptoms.
 However, for most individuals, physical withdrawal symptoms are the most challenging.
 Because these symptoms can be intense, when individuals attempt to self-detox or go ‘cold turkey,’ they fail and relapse.
 Some of the most common symptoms may include:

 - Chills or sweats

 - Depression and irritability

 - Mood swings and anxiety